JaxWau/Topic-of-Choice/Hypothesis and Workplan.md

 Hypothesis: The genes that were found to have roles in cancer treatment with wilfram A can be seen as changed within normal, non-cancer, cells.
-Essentually want to retest the run they did in the original data set paper.
-In addtion I want to see if I can figure out the genes that were found to be up/downregulated and see thir "normal" uses.
+Essentually want to retest the run they did in the original data set.
+In addtion I want to see if I can figure out some of the genes that were found to be up/downregulated and see thir "normal" uses.

 Original Data: https://www.ncbi.nlm.nih.gov/bioproject/565770
 Paper for OG data: There is no paper for this study.
 There are a total of 6 runs within this study.
 Unknown if all should be done or if just to focus on one?